CCMS-UCSD/MassIVEDocumentation/docs/quant/1_submit_quant_2_add_reanalysis.md

 ### 2.5 Workflow Submission section

 Finally, you are ready to submit.
-Please type your email to get progress notice and click **Submit** buttom.
+Please type your email to get progress notice and click **Submit** button.

 <center>
 ![](img/submit_quant_reanalyses/workflow_submission_done_iprg.png)
 </center>

-Then, you will move to new page, which shows the progress.
+Then, you will move to the new page, which shows the progress.
 Please wait.
-It will take few minutes.
+It will take a few minutes.
 After the job is done, you will get the notification email.